typicaltim/systems-administration/README.md

 # My Systems Administration Repository

+## Update-BIOS
+Used with MDT/SCCM to update bios as part of a task sequence.

 ## Activate-Windows
 Used with MDT/SCCM task sequence to activate Windows after OS deployment as part of a task sequence.